A VIDEO STUDIO MIGHT BE EXACTLY WHAT YOU NEED TO MAKE THE VIDEOS YOU WANT

 Even though the methods themselves are very different, much of the equipment needed to set up a studio is the exact same needed for field production, you just need more of it.
 If you want to do both studio and field work but don’t want to buy two sets of equipment, you don’t have to.
 Much can be the same.
 You’ll just have to get used to putting your studio together and tearing it apart again.
 Think of all the great exercise!

 Typically, a TV studio has at least three cameras and some way to switch between the cameras live as the show is happening.
-Of course if all you have is one camera, that won’t stop you from producing great videos.
+Editing live is an incredible time-saver.

 Using multiple cameras and a video switcher (or computer software) to edit your show on the fly was originally invented in Hollywood when TV came along as a cheaper and faster way to produce shows.
 Movies had traditionally been made using one-camera technique and still are today.
 If you are going for meticulous high art, one-camera technique allows you more precise control.
 Studio technique is primarily done for budgetary reasons.